lnbernstein/lnbernstein/README.md

 ### Hi there 👋

-My name is Luke Bernstein and I am a rising Junior at NYU studying Finance and Computer Science
+My name is Luke Bernstein and I am a Senior at NYU studying Finance and Computer Science

 I am currently working on a running workout tracking software that automatically suggets workouts each day